When do you Need Scaffolding?

 If your job involves an extensive amount of work then the use of scaffolding is almost always advisable.

 Does the ground need protection?

-Scaffolding is designed to protect not only the workers at height, but also workers, and any other passers by, on the ground.
-If your job involves many tools and materials being used at a height, then there is a chance that they could be dropped or knocked to the ground, and potentially cause life threatening injury.
+Scaffolding is designed to protect not only the workers at height, but also workers, and any other passers-by, on the ground.
+If your job involves many tools and materials being used at a height, then there is a chance that they could be dropped or knocked to the ground, and potentially cause a life-threatening injury.